 Old Calendar: St. Paschal Baylon, confessor

-According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Paschal Baylon, who lived and died in the kingdom of Aragon, Spain.
+St. Paschal Baylon, lived and died in the kingdom of Aragon, Spain.
 He spent his early years as a shepherd and often gave religious instruction to the shepherds on the hills of Aragon.
-At the age of twenty-four he entered the Franciscan Order and embraced the humble, austere life of a lay brother.
+At the age of twenty-four, he entered the Franciscan Order and embraced the humble, austere life of a lay brother.
 He was noted for his devotion to the Holy Eucharist.
-Pope Leo XIII declared him protector or all Eucharistic Congresses and works.
+Pope Leo XIII declared him protector of all Eucharistic Congresses and works.
 His feast is no longer on the calendar in the United States.
+According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is his feast.

 St. Paschal Baylon

 Paschal Baylon (named after the day of his birth and death: Pentecost Sunday—Pascha Pentekostes) was a simple, pious shepherd boy who later became an ardent spiritual son of St. Francis and the heavenly patron of adorers of the Most Blessed Sacrament.
 He belongs to that illustrious circle of saints who, by heroic holiness of life, refurbished the Church's crown that had been desecrated by the heretics of the sixteenth century.
 He hailed from the Spanish section of Valencia and died at the age of 52.
 As he lay dead upon the bier, he opened and closed his eyes twice when the sacred species were elevated at the consecration.
 Leo XIII declared him the heavenly patron of all Eucharistic leagues and societies.